unit-io/unitd/docs/usage.md

 ## Usage
 The examples folder has various examples for unitd usage.
 Code snippet is given below to use unitd messaging broker with web socket and javascript client.

 First you need to register a client id.
 To get new client id send connect request using blank client id.
-The unitd generates two primary client Ids.

 Add below mqtt client script to the web page

 >  <script src="https://cdnjs.cloudflare.com/ajax/libs/paho-mqtt/1.0.1/mqttws31.js" type="text/javascript"></script>
 >  <script src="../unitd.js" type="text/javascript"></script>

 Send empty client Id (as shown in the below code snippet) in order to register a new client.
-The unitd generate two primary client Ids.
-These client Ids are used to request secondary client Ids.
-You could request multiple of secondary client Ids in order to send and receive messages to multiple topics.
-For isolation of topics use secondary Ids those are generated using distinct primary Ids.

 > <script type="text/javascript">client = new Paho.MQTT.Client("127.0.01", 6060, "");</script>
 ```